pom75/nimiqWP/README.md

 # News v1.0
 - Possibility to activate or deactivate logs
 - Possibility to activate or deactivate 1% of fee
-- Possibility to the pool url
+- Possibility to configure the pool url

 # News v0.9
 - It's linked on the nimiq-testnet.
 I'm waiting the official pool to release it on mainnet.